Vintage Finds & Wild Encounters: A Friday Road Trip to the Interlake Region of Manitoba

 Why This Matters to You

-When you choose vintage, handmade, or secondhand, you’re not just buying an object — you’re preserving history, supporting small businesses, and giving beautiful things a new life.
+When you choose vintage, handmade, or secondhand, you’re not just buying an object — you’re preserving history, supporting small businesses, and giving beautiful, unique, or useful things a new life.
 It is also more likely you are keeping your money in Canada at a time when the economy is counting on it.

 That’s exactly what I do with GA Vintage and Gentle Angel Treasures.
 Every item I sell is chosen with care, for its charm, quality, and story.
 Whether it’s a piece of jewelry, a collectible, or home décor, it’s something that deserves to be loved again.
 Every piece of jewelry I make is “Made with Love.”